 On one side there is Champ de Mars (most classic view of the tower) where many people opt to lay a blanket out for a picnic or just soak up the sun.
 On the other is the Trocadero where you can take a plethora of Instagram photos.
 We went to both sides and just laid there in the grass and took in the sights and sounds of locals, tourists and hustlers abound.

 The structure itself was immense when you’re viewing from the base looking upwards.
 It was a super surreal moment to behold as I have only ever seen it in photos and movies.
-The tower was tall, rusty and copper in color but it is nonetheless checked off my list.
+The tower was tall, rusty, and copper in color but it is nonetheless checked off my list.
 There are elevators that you can take all the way up and tour the top but we opted for solid footing instead.

 We’re saving the Arc for another day and made our way towards the Tuileries Garden.
-There are an abundance of chairs up for grabs so keep an eye out to snag one.
+There is an abundance of chairs up for grabs so keep an eye out to snag one.
 Being early spring the flowers were all blooming, the people out in hefty numbers, the chairs all but gone, and the vibe chill.
 The thing I love most about European culture is that the people DO NOT RUSH.

 Trekking on foot for day 1 was a great way to experience the city but our feet were definitely aching for a rest.
-At last check my phone clocked us in at about 25,000 steps or roughly 12+ miles of walking!
+At last check, my phone clocked us in at about 25,000 steps or roughly 12+ miles of walking!
 I didn’t really think I could have broken my Berlin walking personal best but it was smashed wandering around Paris!
 The bed was well deserved.

 Palace of Versailles

-Saying the palace is grand is really short selling it to be honest.
+Saying the palace is grand is really short-selling it to be honest.
 It’s HUGE and one simply does not have enough time to explore all of its inner workings.
-From the larger than life central staircases, to intimate bedroom settings and abundant low hanging chandeliers you can get lost quite easily.
+From the larger than life central staircases to intimate bedroom settings and abundant low hanging chandeliers you can get lost quite easily.
 Even though its sheer size is enormous you can feel stuffed like sardines in a can because of all the tourists that are there.

 Eiffel Tower Nighttime

 Heat soaked and tired from the day at Versailles we arrived back at our flat drained and defeated but nothing a quick nap won’t fix.
 The plan for the evening was to have a picnic at the Eiffel tower because it’s the thing to do.
-The evening weather was perfect during our stay so we grabbed a couple of cheeses, meats, adult beverage and set out on the night.
-We weren’t alone in our thought process as the park was filled with other like minded individuals.
+The evening weather was perfect during our stay so we grabbed a couple of cheeses, meats, adult beverages and set out on the night.
+We weren’t alone in our thought process as the park was filled with other like-minded individuals.

 At night the tower comes alive with its lights, a big draw for going during the nocturnal hours.
 Not only is it lit up but at the top of every hour for about five minutes there is an apparent spectacular light show.
 It was a very nice surprise as I had no idea it was a daily occurrence.
 Watch out for people roaming around slinging drinks.
 Take it from me as it’s not worth it and usually super watered down.
-Oh steer clear of the bushes because there are GIANT rats living in them.
-I mistaken a few for squirrels, won’t be doing that again!
-Aside from the overzealous street bartenders it was a great way to end day 2.
+Oh, steer clear of the bushes because there are GIANT rats living in them.
+I mistook a few for squirrels, won’t be doing that again!
+Aside from the overzealous street bartenders, it was a great way to end day 2.

 There is one reason (among many others to be quite frank) to come to the Louvre and no it isn’t about getting that photo in front of you pinching the top of the pyramid structure.
 Her first name is Mona and last is Lisa.
 You know the one you’ve seen in history and art books your entire academic life.
 The most enigmatic painting in anyone’s recent memory.
 What is she doing?
 Is she smiling?
 Who is she looking at?
 Questions with no clear cut answer.
 I wasn’t going to travel all this way and miss the opportunity to glance but a few seconds upon arguably one of Leonardo da Vinci’s famous work.

 They say you need more than two days to explore the entirety of what the Louvre has to offer.
 Two days?
 I needed a mere 20 minutes to make a beeline towards the location of the Mona Lisa!
-OK to be fair I was there for a couple of more hours taking in a few more exhibits to make it worth it.
+OK, to be fair I was there for a couple of more hours taking in a few more exhibits to make it worth it.
 But let’s get down to the lady of the hour.
 First expect a horde of people in front of the painting, a HORDE.
-Next don’t expect to get too close, it being exhibited behind a barricade twenty feet off.
+Next don’t expect to get too close, it is exhibited behind a barricade twenty feet off.
 Oh did I mention it’s behind a thickly sealed glass case?
-You can sense the security precautions are at an all time high here.
+You can sense the security precautions are at an all-time high here.

 If you want that elusive photo then you’ll have to fight fist and elbows to make it through the front.
 I saw my compatriot almost get trampled trying to get to the forefront of the pack.
 She disappeared for what seemed like an eternity while I moseyed around the rest of the exhibit, clearly concerned for her well being.
 Don’t worry she made it out alive from the pack of hungry wolves.

-During one of our breaks to catch our breath from museum sensory overload I managed to converse with a former Parisian resident.
+During one of our breaks to catch our breath from museum sensory overload, I managed to converse with a former Parisian resident.
 We talked about where his family was living now, funny enough in the south of France, and how they were taking to being a tourist in their former city.
 “I love Paris, but it isn’t a place to live and raise a family.
 The south of France is where you should head to next if you want to REALLY see France.”